Skip to content

 • Define custom contact record types/categories

-Let's begin by downloading the framework to your development machine.
+To begin, download the adapter framework to your development machine.

 > git clone https://github.com/ringcentral/rc-unified-crm-extension.git